serolrom/Sergio/README.md

 ## Hi there!

 My name is Sergio Oliva.
 In the world of aviation and simulation I use Glide Brick as my nickname.
+This is my naive attempt to have presence in the web in the form of a 'home page' where I can point my social media.

+### About me
+I guess there is no point of having a personal website if it doesn't say a thing about me, so here it is my self-description

 ... and I'm currently after my ULM license.

+... these are my ...

-Hobbies
+### Hobbies
+- Have I already mentioned **Aviation**?
-- Guitar (I have one electric and one acoustic guitar, but my skills got rusty long ago)
+- Guitar (I have one electric and one acoustic guitar, but my skills went rusty long ago)
 - Photography
 - Cockpit gaming (meaning that, besides flight simulation, I also play other games, but most if not all of them involve some kind of driving, piloting, sailing or whatever vehicle that can be virtually handled)